Realm

 Dual grid

 The reason why Realm exists at all is due to individual load balancing of algorithmic components.
 The terminology dual grid is used when more than one Realm is used in a simulation, and in this case the user/developer has chosen to solve the equations of motion over a different set of DisjointBoxLayout on each level.
-This approach is very useful when using computational particles since users can quickly generate separate Eulerian sets of grids for fluids and particles, and the grids can then be load balanced separately.
-Note that every Realm consists of the same boxes, i.e. the physical domain and computational grids are the same for all realms.
-The difference lies primarily in the assignment of MPI ranks to grids; i.e. the load-balancing and domain decomposition.
+This approach is very useful when using computational particles since users can load balance the grids for the fluid and particle algorithms separately.
+Note that every Realm consists of the same boxes, i.e., the physical domain and computational grids are the same for all realms.
+The only difference lies primarily in the assignment of MPI ranks to grids, i.e., the load-balancing.

 ../_images/DualMesh.png